 TAGS: BITSTAMP, EUROPE, FINTECH, NOKIA, ROCKET internet, SUMUP, UBER, WITHINGS

-The Nokia headquarters is visible in Espoo, Finland, July 28, 2015.
+The Nokia headquarters is visible in Espoo, Finland, on July 28, 2015.
 REUTERS/Mikko Stig/Lethikuva

 Above: The Nokia headquarters is visible in Espoo, Finland, July 28, 2015.
 REUTERS/Mikko Stig/Lethikuva